mcinteer/manager.readme/README.md

 ## What you can expect of me as your manager
 My default cadence for 1:1's is every 2 weeks, this might be too much or not enough for you.
-The cadence of these is dictated by you, if you want them more or less frequently, let me know and we'll make it so.
-My only caveat is that I'm not comfortable with more than a month passing between 1:1's.
+If you want them more or less frequently, let me know and we'll make it so.

 I intend to communicate clearly and never leave you thinking about what I might actually mean.
 I don't want you to make assumptions about what I've said.
 If anything is unclear, please ask questions because it will be a mistake on my part and I will try and clear it up.